-There’s a new threat to Exmouth Gulf.
-Gascoyne Gateway Ltd is proposing a major deepwater port at beautiful Qualing Pool in the Gulf, 10km south of Exmouth.
-A huge rock causeway and pylon wharf structure around 1km long would be constructed, with dredging of the seabed, impacting or destroying precious marine habitat.
+Gascoyne Gateway Ltd is proposing an industrial port at beautiful Qualing Pool in the Gulf, 10km south of Exmouth.
+A huge rock causeway and pylon wharf structure around 1km long would be constructed, with dredging of the seabed (more than one million cubic metres), impacting or destroying precious marine habitat.

-We should instead be looking at securing low-key, sustainable nature-based economic activity for Exmouth Gulf and Ningaloo – such as eco-tourism, marine science, education and conservation management – that protect and complement the region’s world-class environmental values.
+We should instead be looking at securing low-key, sustainable nature-based economic activity for Exmouth Gulf and Ningaloo – such as eco-tourism, marine science, educational and cultural tourism, school education programs, and joint conservation management – that protect and complement the region’s world-class environmental values.

 Exmouth locals gathered in unprecedented numbers to show their concerns about the industrial port proposal.

 WA Government commits to conservation reserves for Exmouth Gulf.

 The Premier, Mark McGowan, announced on 3 December 2021 that the WA Government will protect parts of Exmouth Gulf, Ningaloo, with some important conservation measures.